Percolation-Labs/naturaldb/Readme.md

-# Percolate-fabric is a light weight personal AI ready database that runs anywhere
+# Percolate-fabric: A lightweight personal AI-ready database that runs anywhere

 A database needs to run anywhere and we are building for a world where users own their data.
 Internet scale is not important but efficiency and portability are.
 For example [this](https://github.com/marykdb/rocksdb-multiplatform) is a KMP Rocks project.
 From working with generative AI, the need for a variety of indexes has become important.
-We need all of
+We need all of:
 - key-value lookup
 - graph path finding
 - semantic search
 - SQL predicate search

 The Percolate-fabric database aims to push down a composite index to the lowest level to return documents that match keys by a number of criteria.

+## Features

+- Automatic background indexing
+- Multi-modal search (semantic, predicate, graph)
+- Pydantic integration for schema validation
+- RocksDB for efficient key-value storage
+- HNSW for vector similarity search
+- DuckDB for SQL predicate querying

 There are two types of queries; ones that evaluate to row level entities in which case a weight key matrix is used to retrieve documents based on a multiple conditions.
 Secondly we have aggregate queries.
 We take an OLAP approach to this which reduces these to the first type.